 Our expert services delivered by Independent Social Workers include assessments such as parenting assessments, Special Guardianship Assessments, International Assessments, adoption assessments or forensic risk assessments and given our public health responsibilities under COVID-19, we have introduced a remote assessment services to minimise face-to-face contact thus protecting children, families and social workers.
 WillisPalmer also provides a Child Abuse Litigation Service for people who have experienced non-recent child abuse or where children have been involved in recent care proceedings.

 The Quality Assurance Team is another attribute of working for WillisPalmer.
 When we take on a case, it is assigned an ISW, a case manager – a member of the team at WillisPalmer – and Quality Assurance Consultant Social Worker.
 We have a team of highly experienced Consultant Social Workers (CSWs) who robustly quality assure each expert report that we submit to ensure that all instructions are answered in full and that each report adheres to the very high standards that we set.
-So all ISWs have the reassurance that their report will be subject to this process prior to its submission – and feedback from the CSWs will be provided to assist with your learning.
+So all ISWs have the reassurance that their report will be subject to this process prior to its submission.

 As a WillisPalmer contractor, you will receive discounted places on our training courses, allowing you to constantly refresh and hone your skillset.
 We currently offer training in Special Guardianship and Connected Persons Assessments, Fostering Form F Training and Attachment in Theory and Practice training.